Emergency Dentistry – Vienna, VA

 Urgent Care When You Need It

 No one ever expects an emergency to happen, let alone a dental emergency.
 Many don’t even know what a dental emergency looks like, so they think they need to visit an emergency room to handle it.
-Whether you’re experiencing a toothache or an oral injury, Dr. Hisham Barakat is prepared to meet your needs and get you out of discomfort.
+Whether you’re experiencing a toothache or an oral injury, Dr. Hisham Barakat is prepared to meet your needs and get you out of discomfort with emergency dentistry in Vienna, VA.
 The sooner you call, the more likely we can get you seen the same day as your incident!

 Why Choose Tyson Smiles for Emergency Dentistry?